USAFA-ECE/ece281-book/book/ICE/ICE2.md

 will use.
 They produce logical signals of `1` or `0`, where the vector is more like a bus (multiple digital signals in parallel).

-> Add an output for the Carry named `o_Cout`, as directed by the TODO
+> Add an output for the Carry named `o_Cout`, as directed by the TODO section

 ### Modify the half-adder architecture

-The architecture is the guts of an entity.
-It is the internal logic that makes it *do* something.
+The architecture is the internal workings of an entity.
+It is the digital logic that makes it *do* something.

 Recall our logic equations for the half-adder are